gmaynez/debugssy/README.md

   - `full`: AI has complete control over debugging including starting sessions, stepping, and continuing execution
 - `debugsy.waitForBreakpointTimeout` (default: `10000`): Default timeout in milliseconds for wait_for_breakpoint tool (1s to 5min).
 Can be overridden per-call.

+### MCP Client Configuration (Claude Desktop, etc.)

+For MCP clients that support tool allowlists, see the **[MCP Allowlist Recommendations](#mcp-allowlist-recommendations)** section below for guidance on which tools are safe to auto-approve.

 ## Automation Levels

 Debugsy supports two automation levels to balance AI assistance with user control: